ygorcosta/wedeploy.com/node/electric/src/pages/blog/running-an-application-on-a-specific-version-of-nodejs/index.md

 import {getRandomQuote} from './random-hacker-quotes.mjs';
 ```

-No transpilers are used and no any complex build systems - just plain JavaScript.
+No transpilers or complex build systems are used - just plain JavaScript.

 Happy hacking!